LW.12601 / LW. 12602

 State attorneys general have increasingly taken on the mantle of promoting social justice through cutting-edge impact litigation and other creative legal strategies.
 New York has been at the forefront of this effort, and the Attorney General’s Social Justice Division has used its broad enforcement powers on behalf of the People of the State of New York in a wide variety of areas, including criminal justice reform, curbing climate change, challenging the school-to-prison pipeline, protecting vulnerable workers from exploitation, and ending fraudulent and discriminatory business practices, among others.
 This course affords students the opportunity to learn and experience social justice lawyering from the perspective of state government.
 The externship is comprised of a seminar and fieldwork in a Social Justice Division bureau of the New York State Attorney General’s Office.

-The fieldwork portion of the externship will consist of placement in one of the Social Justice Division bureaus, where students will devote 10-15 hours per week.
+The fieldwork portion of the externship will consist of placement in one of the Social Justice Division bureaus, where students will devote 13-15 hours per week.
 Students will be assigned to a bureau based on interest and availability.
 Students will work directly with site supervisors in their assigned bureaus.
 Site supervisors will assist students with getting assignments in their areas of interest and balancing workload.
 Site supervisors will also maintain an active dialogue with externship professors concerning student progress with the goal of providing regular feedback on student performance.
+The fieldwork portion of the externship (3 credits per semester) will be graded on a credit/no-credit basis.

 The work of the Social Justice Division bureaus is described below.